jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Important.rst

 “\ **Delete Saved Configuration**\ ” This will open dialog where you can select saved configuration and delete it.
 This way user can remove stored configurations when they are no more needed to save space (or confusion) in Igor experiment (file).

 There is no way at this time to rename saved configurations, except manually renaming the folder in the location (root:Packages:NikaGeometries).
-The Configuration manager needs to be restarted after this to figure out the new names.
+The Configuration manager needs to be restarted after this to image out the new names.